-The House in Byoubugaura designed by Japanese Architects Takeshi Hosaka is a single-family dwelling in Yokohama in a small plot of just 60 m2.
-Curve Walls serve to give intimacy while allowing the entrance of natural light in the interiors.
+Completed in 2012 by Japanese Architects Takeshi Hosaka, the House in Byoubugaura is a three-story single-family dwelling in a small plot of just 60 m2.
+Curve wood walls are used to give intimacy while allowing the entrance of natural light in the interiors.

 House in Byoubugaura Technical Information